-The high-point of the 10th Mountain Collection came when I partnered with Kevin Kronlund of Spooner, Wis., to recreate a Camp Hale scene at the Military Vehicle Preservation Association’s (MVPA) 2005 International Convention.
+The high-point of the 10th Mountain Collection came when I partnered with my late friend, Kevin Kronlund, to recreate a Camp Hale scene at the Military Vehicle Preservation Association’s (MVPA) 2005 International Convention.
 My mannequins and accessories coupled with Kevin’s T-15 Weasel and Snow Tractor captured one of the Convention’s awards.

 The Three D’s of Antique Collection Liquidation

 Having worked with a number of dealers, I have learned to recognize the three D’s that lead to collection liquidation: “Death,” “Debt” and / or “Divorce.”
 I have witnessed dozens of collections sold and most fall under one of those headings.
 For me, though, it wasn’t one of the three D’s that motivated selling my 10th Mountain collections.

 It wasn’t too long after the MVPA Convention that I decided to relocate to Missouri.
 The 10th Mountain Collection went into Rubbermaid tubs to make the trek south.
 Moving from a small house into a duplex meant I had less room for display.
 It wasn’t debt, death or divorce that motivated me to sell.
 It was space.
 I didn’t have enough room to display and enjoy the collection.

 It actually took some time to come to the conclusion that I wanted to sell.
 And here is the first lesson: